Regency Dinner Parties

 Mrs. Bennet, Pride and Prejudice

-Dinner during the Regency was quite an affair encompassing several courses with a multitude of dishes at each.
+A Regency dinner party was quite an affair encompassing several courses with a multitude of dishes at each.
 Guests who sat down to eat were faced with soup, meat, game, pickles, jellies, vegetables, custards, puddings- anywhere from five to twenty five dishes depending on the grandeur of the occasion.

 The first course would have been soup, which the host would supervise the serving of.
 When that was finished and cleared away, he would carve the larger joints of meat (mutton, beef, etc.).
 The Gentlemen of the party would serve themselves from the dishes in front of them, and offer them to their neighbors.
 If a dish was required from another part of the table, a manservant would be sent to fetch it.
 Fortunately guests were not expected to try every dish on the table!